 Your choice of solicitor and relationship with them is one of the most important decisions you will make in the conveyancing process.
 Choosing the right solicitor will have a bearing on and influence your experience of the whole conveyancing process.

-Traditionally and given the fact that most people don’t have cause to be in contact with their solicitor on a regular basis they can feel intimidated and reluctant to ask questions for fear of being perceived as “stupid”.
-A good solicitor will be happy to answer such questions, a great solicitor will pre-empt them.
+Traditionally most people don’t have cause to be in contact with their solicitor on a regular basis.
+They can feel intimidated and reluctant to ask questions for fear of being perceived as “stupid”.
+A good solicitor will be happy to answer such questions.
+A great solicitor will pre-empt them.

-My advice would be to think carefully before choosing your solicitor, speak to your family, friends, and colleagues ask for their honest recommendations and be informed by their experiences.
+My advice would be to think carefully before choosing your solicitor.
+Speak to your family, friends, and colleagues ask for their honest recommendations and be informed by their experiences.
 A referral is the highest form of complement in our business.
-As with all things in life, generally, you get what you pay for and if you are motivated solely by price, do not be surprised if you’re conveyancing experience is more unpleasant than it need otherwise be
+As with all things in life, generally, you get what you pay for.
+If you are motivated solely by price, do not be surprised if you’re conveyancing experience is more unpleasant than it need otherwise be

 STEP ONE: FUNDS AND BUDGET

 Get loan approval in principle from your Bank.
 Loan approval in principle is confirmation from a Bank that they would be willing to lend a certain amount of money to you.
 You should shop around when choosing your mortgage provider, do not feel obliged to stick with whichever bank has your current account.
 Consider using a mortgage broker in order to find the best deal for you.
 Many auctioneers will not arrange house viewings unless you have obtained loan approval in principle.

 The cost of buying a house is more than the asking price.
 Ask your solicitor to provide you with an estimate of the outlays involved in order to allow you to prepare a budget.
 Outlays would include Stamp Duty, Land Registry fees and your solicitors’ professional fee.